ankitgtron/MediLink/README.md

 **Goal:** Create an "Articles" section and build a system to manage and filter articles based on medical specialties.

 ## Week-3 Task:
-- Create a table for article with
-     - id(Unique identifier), title (Title of the article)
-     - content (Full content of the article)
+- Create a table for article with id(Unique identifier), title (Title of the article), content (Full content of the article), author (Author's name), specialty (Medical specialty of the article), publishedDate (Publication date), etc.
-     - author (Author's name)
-     - specialty (Medical specialty of the article)
-     - publishedDate (Publication date), etc.
    - **Reading Material:** [MySql Guide](https://www.geeksforgeeks.org/crud-operations-in-mysql/)
    - **Lecture Video:** [MySql Lecture](https://www.youtube.com/watch?v=M21rXLWOnFs)
 - Rest API's in springboot